Setting Up Alerts for All SQL Server Agent Jobs

 Like I mentioned earlier, this is easy to do for a few jobs, but if you have many jobs and\or servers it can be very time consuming.

 Here is a sample T-SQL script that will create the commands for you.
-This script actually outputs the commands that can then be copied and pasted into QA and executed to make the updates.
-The script could also be changed to automatically issue the commands, but with this version you have the ability to look at the commands first before you execute them.
+This script actually outputs the commands that can then be copied and pasted into a query windows and executed to make the updates.
+The script could also be changed to automatically issue the commands, but with this version you have the ability to review the commands before you execute them.

 When this gets run the following output is created:

-The results from the above can be copied and pasted into Query Analyzer to make the actual updates to your jobs.
-After the commands are executed all of my jobs now have "SQLalerts" as the operator to get notified when anyone of these jobs fail.
+The results from the above can be copied and pasted into a query window and executed to make the actual updates to your jobs.
+After the commands are executed all of these jobs now have "SQLalerts" as the operator to get notified when any of these jobs fail.

 You can also set a different status for the notification besides job failure.
 Here is a list of the codes that would go into the @notify_level_email value.